Texas man executed for 2001 killing of 5-year-old girl abducted from a store

-HUNTSVILLE, Texas (AP) — A Texas man convicted of abducting and strangling a 5-year-old girl who was taken from a Walmart store while her family was doing their Christmas shopping in 2001 was executed Thursday evening.
+HUNTSVILLE, Texas (AP) — A Texas man convicted of strangling a 5-year-old girl who was taken from a Walmart store nearly 22 years ago and burning her body was executed Thursday evening.

 “I’m sorry for all the wrongs I have done.
-And for those wo have called for my death, who are about to murder me, I forgive you,” he said in a final statement.
+And for those who have called for my death, who are about to murder me, I forgive you,” he told those present in a loud, clear voice.
+He was pronounced dead 11 minutes later after receiving a lethal dose of pentobarbital, a powerful sedative.

+Renteria sang a hymn in Spanish, then prayed with a spiritual adviser standing next to him, and sang another hymn in English after witnesses, including relatives of his victim, entered the death chamber and watched through a window a few feet (meters) from him.

+“There is not a day that goes by that I do not think about the fateful events of that day and what transpired,” he said, looking at his victim's relatives.
+“There are no words to describe what you're going through, and I understand that.”

+Ignacio and Sandra Frausto held a photo collage of their slain sister, the baby among eight children in their family, while speaking with reporters after they had watched Renteria die.

+“I want to recognize her, not forget about her,” Ignacio Frausto said through sobs.
+“It took 22 years but the time came.
+It is done.
+We can finally and really begin to heal — 22 years of wondering what was going to happen.”

-Prosecutors said Flores, the youngest of eight children, was with family on a shopping excursion to the El Paso store on Nov.
-18, 2001, when she was led from the store by Renteria, strangled and her body set on fire.
-The child's remains were found the next day in an alley some 16 miles (25 kilometers) away.
+Prosecutors said Flores was at the El Paso store on Nov.
+18, 2001, during a Christmas shopping outing when she was abducted from the store, strangled and her body set on fire.
+The body was found the next day in an alley some 16 miles (25 kilometers) away.

 Renteria’s execution proceeded after the U.S. Supreme Court declined two separate defense requests for a stay earlier in the day.